-Credit scores influence the credit that's available and the terms (interest rate, etc.) that lenders may offer.
+Credit scores influence the credit that's available to a person and the terms (interest rate, etc.) that lenders may offer.
 It's a vital part of credit health.

-When a consumer applies for credit — whether for a credit card, an auto loan, or a mortgage—lenders want to know what risk they'd take by loaning money.
-When lenders order a credit report, they can also buy a credit score that's based on the information in the report.
-A credit score helps lenders evaluate a credit report because it is a number that summarizes credit risk, based on a snapshot of a credit report at a particular point in time.
+When you apply for credit — whether for a credit card, an auto loan or a mortgage—lenders want to know what risk they'd take by loaning money.
+When lenders order a credit report, they can also request a credit score that's based on the information in the report.
+A credit score helps lenders evaluate a credit report.
+It is a number that summarizes credit risk, based on a snapshot of a credit report at a particular point in time.

-It is important to understand that not every credit score offered for sale online is a FICO Score.
+It's important to understand that not every credit score offered for sale online is a FICO Score.
 Learn the difference between credit scores and FICO Scores.

-The most widely used credit scores are FICO® Scores, the credit scores created by Fair Isaac Corporation.
-90% of top lenders use FICO® Scores to help them make billions of credit-related decisions every year.
-FICO® Scores are calculated based solely on information in a consumer's credit report maintained by the credit bureaus, Experian, Equifax and TransUnion.
+The most widely used credit scores are FICO Scores, the credit scores created by Fair Isaac Corporation.
+90% of top lenders use FICO Scores to help them make billions of credit-related decisions every year.
+FICO Scores are calculated based only on information in a consumer's credit report maintained by the credit bureaus, Experian, Equifax and TransUnion.

-By comparing this information to the patterns in hundreds of thousands of past credit reports, FICO® Scores estimate your level of future credit risk, or how likely you are to repay a loan on time.
+By comparing this information to the patterns in hundreds of thousands of past credit reports, FICO Scores estimate your level of future credit risk, or how likely you are to repay a loan on time.

 What is a good credit score?

-While many lenders use FICO® Scores to help them make lending decisions, each lender has its own strategy, including the level of risk it finds acceptable for a given credit product.
-There is no single "cutoff score" used by all lenders and there are many additional factors that lenders use to determine your actual interest rates.
+While many lenders use credit scores like FICO Scores to help them make lending decisions, each lender has its own strategy, including the level of risk it finds acceptable.
+There is no single "cutoff score" used by all lenders and there are many additional factors that lenders may use to determine your actual interest rates.
 Learn how to improve your FICO Score.

 When a credit score is calculated, the credit bureau will also provide up to five reasons that are most heavily influencing that particular score.
-These reasons are usually negative, because they are the reasons why the credit score isn't higher.
+These reasons are usually negative because they are the reasons why the credit score isn't higher.
 Learn what's in your credit scores.

-The minimum required to calculate a FICO® Score
+The minimum required to calculate a credit score

 As the information in your credit report changes, so will any new credit score based on your credit report.
-So your FICO® Scores from a month ago are probably not the same score a lender would get from the credit bureau today.
+Your credit scores from a month ago are probably not the same score a lender would get from the credit bureau today.
 See how much FICO Scores change over time.